-In this Working in Teams, you learned about what is team and how to Building an Effective Software Development Team?, What Is Agile Decision-Making in Project Management?, Organization and Team Structures and Types of Organizational Structures, Software Project Team Organization ways and software development team structure, What is coordination in a team ? and types of dependencies in project management, Dispersed and Virtual Teams and its types and advantages and disadvantages, definition of Communications genres, What is a communication benefits, How plan? its to make a project management communication plan?, Leadership In Project Management and its styles etc. Still, you had a doubt go through references and bibliography
+In this Working in Teams, you learned about what is team and how to Building an Effective Software Development Team?, What Is Agile Decision-Making in Project Management?, Organization and Team Structures and Types of Organizational Structures, Software Project Team Organization ways and software development team structure, What is coordination in a team ? and types of dependencies in project management, Dispersed and Virtual Teams and its types and advantages and disadvantages, definition of Communications genres, What is a communication plan? its benefits, How to make management communication plan?, Leadership In Project Management and its styles etc. Still, you had a doubt go through references and bibliography